porridgewithraisins/coffee-pesto/README.md

 # Coffeepesto

+current broken, will take till October for me to fix it

 A clipboard manager for linux (X11 only) that

 - is tiny, but supports a whole lot of features.